 - More than half (54%) of disadvantaged pupils were leaving primary school with a reading level below the expected standard - Only 65% of Hastings' secondary school pupils achieved a GCSE grade C or above in English, compared with 75% nationally.
-Fewer than half (48%) of disadvantaged pupils achieved a GCSE grade C or above in English - Some schools in Hastings were using evidence-based approaches which were improving children's literacy levels.
+Fewer than half (48%) of disadvantaged pupils achieved a GCSE grade C or above in English Bachieved a GCSE grade C or above in English - Some schools in Hastings were using evidence-based approaches which were improving children's literacy levels.
 Voluntary and community sector organisations were also active in raising the profile of reading for young people in the town - Our aim was to build on this, ensuring that every child in Hastings would be successful in reading at age-appropriate levels and given opportunities to engage in and enjoy reading regularly